 When it comes to my skin, my goals are simple.
 I want to maintain healthy, hydrated skin.
 But achieving this is where things can get tricky.
 My skin is perpetually dry from head to toe, and keeping it hydrated all day requires the right lineup of products.
-While we've been home during the pandemic, I've spent a lot of time testing out different skincare products (from moisturizers to serums) to see what will actually help me achieve long-lasting moisturization.
+I've spent a lot of time testing out different skincare products (from moisturizers to serums) to see what will actually help me achieve long-lasting moisturization.

 The latest product to land a trial spot in my routine is Farmacy's new Filling Good Hyaluronic Acid Plumping Serum.
-It contains new full-spectrum hyaluronic acid technology that boosts hydration, plumps your skin, and smooth fine lines.
+It contains new full-spectrum hyaluronic acid technology that is meant to boost hydration, plump your skin, and smooth fine lines.
 "We started developing the formula in November of 2019 and finished in November of 2020 after over 100 experiments," the Head of R&D at Farmacy Beauty Kseniya Popova says.
 As a fan of Farmacy (the Honey Potion Renewing Antioxidant Hydration Mask and Honeymoon Glow AHA Resurfacing Night Serum are incredible), I was excited to put the brand's latest innovation to the test.
 Did it work miracles on my parched skin?
 Read my full review ahead.